 5. Each Telescope of EHT produced roughly 350TB of data per day – which was stored on high-performance helium-filled Hard Drives.

 6. The amount of data that was collected by Event Horizon Telescope was so huge that it had to be shipped to MIT – Haystack Observatory on half a Ton of Hard Drives.

 7. The amount of data that went into creating the picture is actually equal to the number of selfies that 40,000 people might take in their lifetime.

-8. The creation of the Algorithm that made the 1st Black Hole Image ever possible was led by MIT grad student ‘Katie Bouman‘.
+8. The creation of the Algorithm that made the world’s first picture of Black Hole ever possible was led by MIT grad student ‘Katie Bouman‘.

 9. The algorithm was named as ‘CHIRP’ [Continuous High-Resolution Image Reconstruction using Patch Priors] by Bouman.

 10. This first-ever picture of a Black Hole confirms Einstein’s famous ‘Theory of Relativity‘.